jonnonz1/nz-statute-book/acts/public/1992/health-and-safety-in-employment-act-1992.md

   (e) with their informed consent, to monitor the employees' health in relation to exposure to the hazard.
-(3) An employer does not comply with subsection (2)(b) by— (a) paying an employee an allowance or extra salary or wages instead of providing the protective clothing or equipment; or (b) requiring an employee to provide his or her own protective clothing or equipment as a pre-condition of employment or as a term or condition in an employment agreement.
+(3) An employer does not comply with subsection (2)(b) by— (a) paying an employee an allowance or extra salary or wages instead of providing the protective clothing or equipment; or (b) requiring an employee to provide his or her own protective clothing or equipment as a precondition of employment or as a term or condition in an employment agreement.
 (4) However, an employer does not have to comply with subsection (2)(b) in relation to protective clothing if— (a) an employee genuinely and voluntarily chooses to provide his or her own protective clothing for reasons of his or her comfort or convenience; and
   (b) the employer is satisfied that the protective clothing is suitable in terms of subsection (2)(b).